 Although it is the third-largest city in Switzerland, Basel is pleasantly under-discovered by tourists and mostly occupied by the Swiss.
 We greatly enjoyed wandering the often-empty, curving cobblestoned alleys and flower-bedecked courtyards of the Old Town.

 The medieval “guild” houses, displaying Gothic, Renaissance and Baroque splendor, often have broad shutters and usually display dates on their facades, some as far back as 13 BC.
 The city has over 190 elaborate water fountains, all of which have potable water.

 What to See in Basel

-St. Andrews Square
+Basel’s St. Andrews Square

 On the topic of spices, the dinner we had at Safran Zunft, in the traditional guild headquarters of the spice merchants, was a highly memorable feast.
-We still talk of it, two weeks after our meal there.
+We still talk about it, two weeks after our meal there.

 Being on the borders of both France and Germany, Basel has city trams that travel to both countries as part of the municipal system.
 In just 15 minutes or so, we visited a French patisserie and practiced our French for a pleasant hour or two.
 The next day, we took a different tram to Germany and lunched on bratwursts and pretzels.

 Those lucky enough to visit Basel Switzerland in the summertime might choose to buy a “Wickelfisch,” a watertight floating bag used by Swiss locals and visitors to float and relax in the cool Rhine River while keeping their possessions dry.
 The brightly colored “fish” is a must-have for hundreds of refreshed downstream floaters.

 Carnival time in Basel Switzerland is unlike any other.
 It is so unique in its festivities that it’s on the UNESCO World Cultural Heritage list.
 In total darkness, at precisely 4 am, “Fasnacht” begins on the Monday after Ash Wednesday.